microsoft/hi-ml/docs/source/montage_creation.md

-# Creating Montages from Whole Slide Images
+# Creating montages from whole slide images (WSIs)

 For working with large amounts of histology data, it is often useful to create montages of the data.
 Montages are a collection of images that are stitched together to form a single image.